bbbbruni/awesome-links/README.md

 # awesome-links
-:game_die: Repository with useful links found on my daily reading over the web, like articles, tutorials and more
+:memo: Repository with useful links found on my daily reading over the web, like articles, tutorials and more